This article describes the main steps and general recommendations for processing images from HDR panorama cameras in Agisoft Metashape Professional.

 The positions of the cameras are displayed as spheres.

 Metashape calculates bounding box dimensions, orientation and location automatically.
 But it is recommended to check if any correction is needed because further reconstruction steps deal only with the data inside the volume.
 Bounding box can be resized, moved, and rotated with the help Resize Region, Move Region, and Rotate Region tools.

-Note: if the coordinates of the images ae available, you can add them to the project.
+If the coordinates of the images are available, you can add them to the project.
 The coordinates will be displayed in the Reference pane.